aniqatc/learning-journal/R1-Topic-Log.md

 # Learn in Public: Topic Log

-_This page will be used to log my everyday progress for the first round of the #100DaysOfCode/Learn-in-Public challenge.
-Instead of counting by days, I'll be counting by topic.
-The same information can be found on [my blog's topic log](https://www.aniqa.io/r1-topic-log/).
-For overall goals, please read the following article: [What I Hope To Accomplish During Round 1 of My #100DaysOfCode](www.aniqa.io/100-days-of-code-r1-goals-tasks/)._
+_The same information can be found on [my blog's topic log](https://www.aniqa.io/r1-topic-log/).
+For overall goals, please read the following article: [Learning in Public: What I Hope to Accomplish For #100DaysOfCode](www.aniqa.io/100-days-of-code-r1-goals-tasks/)._

 _Additionally, to avoid an overly cluttered document, I'll be putting each passing topic into a collapsible section (for example, Topic 0 will be put into a collapsible section after Topic 1 is posted and so forth) and the most latest topic explored will be shown._

+_Each topic represents the completion of my learning for that specific section.
+While I plan to share notes that I've taken during this time, these particular topic posts share my own experience of learning each - like journal posts._

 ---
 This log will be updated every time a new topic is being explored with the following: